November 2, 2025

 • Remembering to post updates to a separate status page.

-• Fielding questions from stakeholders across various DMs and channels.
+• Answering questions from stakeholders across multiple DMs and channels.

 • Create a dedicated incident channel with a standardized name.